Life Stage Gift Planner™

 At this stage in life, some of the financial issues you may find yourself dealing with are:

-- Concern about the financial future of younger members of the family
+- Concern with the financial future of the next generations

 For the charitably inclined, certain types of gifts can provide solutions to taxing problems:

-If you would like to make a substantial gift for UA Foundation but you do not have the current disposable income or assets to do so now, consider a charitable bequest.
+If you would like to make a substantial gift to charity but you do not have the current disposable income or assets to do so now, consider a charitable bequest.

 Cash, checks, and credit cards